ATV and UTV Trails

 No. 2 – ELWOOD PASS via EAST FORK ROAD ACCESS

-Trail Description: NOTICE, CAUTION!
-This 4×4 trail is the “real thing” and the best UTV or ATV off-road experience in the Pagosa Country area.
-The parking / unloading area is approximately 10 miles from our location via highway 160 east, then turn right on East Fork Road (FR 667).
+Trail Description: NOTICE, DUE TO THE EXTREME NATURE OF THE UPPER SECTION OF EAST FORK ROAD (FR667) PAST THE QUARTZ MEADOW (FR684) TURN OFF LEADING TO THE TOP OF ELWOOD PASS, WE NO LONGER ALLOW ANY OF OUR MACHINES ON THE UPPER SECTION OF THIS TRAIL.
+ANY OF OUR MACHINES CAUGHT OPERATING IN THIS AREA ABOVE FR 684 WILL AUTOMATICALLY FORFEIT THEIR ENTIRE SECURITY DEPOSIT.
+CAUTION!
+This 4×4 trail is the “real thing” and the most challenging and technical UTV or ATV off-road experience in the Pagosa Country area.
+The parking / unloading area is approximately 11 miles from our location via highway 160 east, then turn right on East Fork Road (FR 667).
 The dirt parking area is approximately ½ mile in on the left just past the cattle guard.
 The road climbs about 18 miles to the top of the Continental Divide / Elwood Pass (elevation 11,500 feet.) and meets with an FR380 access road just east of the divide.
 The first 8 miles of the trail are on a somewhat maintained forest service road that meanders through the breath taking East Fork River valley.
 Some of the best trout fishing in Pagosa country can be found in this canyon along with the spectacular Silver Falls (6.5 miles in on the left at the old forest service cabin).
 The trail to the falls is a short but steep ¼ mile and there is a sign and parking area just past the cabin.
 Just remember there is a 4 mile section that is private land.
 Stay on the road until off the ranch property.
 There are several shallow river crossings on this section of the trail that are easily navigated during low water.
-Once you reach the split for Quartz Meadows (approximately 8 miles in) the road turns into a different beast.
+Once you reach the split for Quartz Meadows (FR 684) (approximately 8 miles in) the road turns into a different beast.
 There are two more crossings of the East Fork River that are impossible in the spring when snow melt-off makes a raging torrent of the river.
 Do not attempt in this condition.
 Later in the summer, the crossings are passable with four-wheel drive and high clearance.
 Just beyond the second crossing is a sharp right turn and an immediate steep climb; be prepared, stay to the inside and don’t stop.
 There are many other steep and rocky climbing sections along the way and these can be treacherous when wet.
 Near the top, right at timberline, the road flattens out and mud can be a problem when it’s wet.
 This is a 36 mile round trip just to the top of Elwood Pass and back.
 Once on top, there are a lot of interesting things to do.
 Take a left on FR 380 and visit the abandoned mining town of Summitville.
 Take a right and head down to the seasonal mountain town of Platoro and get a burger, or fish the tail waters of the Platero Dam.

 Trail Rating: We give this road an overall difficulty rating of 4.5 out of 5.
 Please take note, this trip is only suitable for drivers with extensive experience operating ATV / UTV off road type vehicles.
 The first 8 miles are relatively easy but the upper 10 miles will challenge even the best riders.
 Every year there are injuries and equipment damage is a definite possibility.
 Loss of life has occurred on this road as recently as 2016.
 If you decide to go to Summitville or Platoro, add on an additional 20 -30 miles.
-You definitely want to consider purchasing the extra hour of rental time for this adventure.
+You definitely want to be at the trail head no later than 8:00 AM.
 This route would also make an excellent overnight trip as there are endless exploration opportunities once you get to the top of the pass.
+There are rental cabins available in Platoro should you want to spend the night.
 Check out our multi-day ATV / UTV rental discounts.
 The last thing you want to do is try rushing back down East Fork Road when you are tired at the end of the day, and we guarantee, you will be tired.

 No. 3 – BLUE CREEK 4×4 TRAIL

 Trail Description: This is a fun ride, it doesn’t go anywhere important but is a “roller coaster” type ride with enough challenge to keep you awake.
 This trail goes through Kit Carson’s old hunting grounds.
-The trail is about 13 miles long each way and connects The Blanco Road, 7 miles south of Pagosa to the Buckles Lake Road near Chromo, Colorado.
-There is a crossing of the Blanco River that can only be done after spring runoff season is over.
+The trail is about 13 miles long each way and connects The Blanco Road (FR 326) 7 miles south of Pagosa to the Buckles Lake Road (FR 663) near Chromo, Colorado.
+There is a crossing of the Blanco River (good rainbow fishing) that can only be done after spring runoff season is over.
 The trail can be muddy in wet weather.
 The terrain varies from Ponderosa Pine forest to beautiful Aspen thickets.
 The Average elevation is about 8000 to 9000 feet.
 There are some shorter 4×4 trails off the main route to try as time allows.
 This is a 20 – 30 mile round trip depending on how many side trails you decide to explore.

 Trail Restrictions: There are no width or ATV or UTV vehicle restrictions on this trail.